A Guide To Gairo Vecchia, Sardinia

 Gairo Vecchia is truly one of the most unique places to visit in Sardinia, and if you have a thing for eerie, quirky places, you should definitely add it to your itinerary around the island.

-If you are a regular to this blog, you will have often read me as I say that there’s more to Sardinia than just beaches and seaside resorts.
-In fact, there is much more to visit – basically anything you can think of, honestly.
 That also includes several ghost towns.
 In fact, there are many in Sardinia!
 I have already written about Ingurtosu and the abandoned mines, but on a recent road trip with a friend I got to visit a few more, and I wanted to share them with you.

 This tiny, remote town in Ogliastra was abandoned quite recently (the last inhabitants left in 1963).
-Many swear they can still hear the people’s voices, or see them… however, if you visit and happen to see someone, don’t be scared: it’s probably not ghosts, but some old man who still tends to their small vegetable garden right there.
+Many swear they can still hear the people’s voices, or see them.
+However, if you visit and happen to see someone, don’t be scared. it’s probably not ghosts, but some old man who still tends to their small vegetable garden right there.

 Curious to find out more about it?
 Good – I am about to share Gairo Vecchia’s best kept secrets.